Surface slices and homology spheres: Abstract

 \section{Abstract}

-Here we develop the theory of the diagrammatics of surface cross sections to prove that there are an infinite number of homology 3-spheres smoothly embeddable in a homology 4-sphere but not in a homotopy 4-sphere.
-Our primary obstruction comes from work of Daemi.
+We develop the theory of the diagrammatics of surface cross sections to prove that there are an infinite number of homology 3-spheres smoothly embeddable in a homology 4-sphere but not in a homotopy 4-sphere.
+Our primary obstruction comes from work of Taubes.